kristofferkjeldby/SharedCache/README.md

 ```
 if DoClear

-	if IsGlobalItem
+  if IsGlobalItem <-- Item not part of a site (e.g. a template)
     if ClearOnGlobal
       clear
-	if IsSiteItem
+      if publish:end
+         clear string cache

+  if IsSiteItem <-- Item not part of a site (e.g. a sitecore/content/Home)
     if UseSiteNameAsCacheKey
       remove key
+      if publish:end
+         remove key from string cache
     else
       clear
+      if publish:end
+         clear string cache
 ```